dkicksd/fichenum/README.md

 1. Clone this repository.
 2. Update the database credentials in `config.php` if needed.
 The application expects a MySQL database and uses PHP PDO.
 3. Make sure you have PHP 8 or later installed with the PDO MySQL extension.
+4. Download [dompdf](https://github.com/dompdf/dompdf) and place the `dompdf-master` directory at the project root (or install it via Composer).

 ## Running locally